rotki/rotki/docs/usage_guide.rst

 - ``Event Type``: We have created a categorization of all the actions in a set of major event types.
 This field will describe the action category.
 - ``Event Subtype``: Inside an event type you can perform different actions.
 This subtype will let you describe exactly what is happening in the event.
 - ``Sequence Index``: Is an internal index that sets the order in which events happened in the transactions.
 This allows knowing how events are sorted and should be taken into account.
-By default it corresponds to the event log index in the ethereum blockchain with a few exceptions.
+By default it corresponds to the event log index in the blockchain with a few exceptions.
 - ``Location Label``: This is the address related to the event, for example if you are receiving one asset in a transfer or calling a contract will match with your address.
 - ``Counterparty``: This is the other part of the transaction, the address you are interacting with.
 Can be a protocol identifier if the transaction is decoded as part of a protocol.